 Since his debut in the 2006 Russian premiere of Delius’ Eine Messe des Lebens with the Russian National Philharmonic Orchestra conducted by Vladimir Spivakov, Igor Golovatenko has been quickly making a name for himself on both the concert and operatic stage.

-Since his debut in the 2006 Russian premiere of Delius’ Eine Messe des Lebens with the Russian National Philharmonic Orchestra conducted by Vladimir Spivakov, Igor Golovatenko has quickly made a name for himself on both the concert and operatic stage.
-Having studied at the Moscow Academy of the Choral Arts with Professor Dmitry Vdovin, Golovatenko is a first prize winner of the St Petersburg Three Centuries of Classical Romance international piano-vocal duets competition (2008) and a second prize winner in Dresden’s International Competizione dell’Opera (2011).
+Igor Golovatenko made his debut in the 2006 Russian premiere of Delius’ Eine Messe des Lebens with the Russian National Philharmonic Orchestra conducted by Vladimir Spivakov.
+Since then he has quickly made a name for himself on both the concert and operatic stage.
+Having studied at the Moscow Academy of the Choral Arts with Professor Dmitry Vdovin, Golovatenko is a first prize winner of the St Petersburg Three Centuries of Classical Romance competition and a second prize winner in Dresden’s International Competizione dell’Opera.

-Golovatenko has been a guest soloist at the Bolshoi Theatre of Moscow since 2010 and a soloist with the Novaya Opera since 2007, where his roles have included Belcore L’Elisir d’Amore; Germont La traviata in the premiere of Francesca Zambello’s 2012 Bolshoi production conducted by Laurent Campellone; Figaro Il barbiere di Siviglia directed by Elijah Moshinsky; Olivier Capriccio; Robert Iolanta; and the title role of Eugene Onegin.
+A guest soloist at the Bolshoi Theatre of Moscow since 2010 and a soloist with the Novaya Opera since 2007, his roles have included Belcore L’Elisir d’Amore; Germont La traviata in the premiere of Francesca Zambello’s 2012 Bolshoi production conducted by Laurent Campellone; Figaro Il barbiere di Siviglia directed by Elijah Moshinsky; Olivier Capriccio; Robert Iolanta; and title role Eugene Onegin.

-Equally at ease on the concert platform, Golovatenko has appeared with the Yaroslavl Symphony Orchestra in performances of Rachmaninov’s The Bells conducted by Murad Annamamedov, and with the Russian National Orchestra in Grieg’s Peer Gynt conducted by Mikhail Pletnev.
-He has also appeared with the Goettingen Symphony Orchestra in concert performances of La traviata conducted by Christoph-Mathias Mueller and, more recently, with the Russian National Orchestra and Moscow State Chamber Choir in concert performances of Eugene Onegin conducted by Mikhail Pletnev at the Tchaikovsky Concert Hall.
-In addition, Golovatenko regularly performs at the Russian National Orchestra Festival.
+Equally at ease on the concert platform, he has appeared with the Yaroslavl Symphony Orchestra in performances of Rachmaninov’s The Bells conducted by Murad Annamamedov, and with the Russian National Orchestra in Grieg’s Peer Gynt conducted by Mikhail Pletnev.
+He has appeared with the Goettingen Symphony Orchestra in concert performances of La traviata conducted by Christoph-Mathias Mueller, and with the Russian National Orchestra and Moscow State Chamber Choir in concert performances of Eugene Onegin conducted by Mikhail Pletnev.
+In addition, he regularly performs at the Russian National Orchestra Festival.

-Igor Golovatenko is represented at Simon Goldstone by Intermusica.
+Igor Golovatenko is represented by Simon Goldstone at Intermusica.